 Looking from another perspective, a more concentrated banking industry can be an outcome of further competent banks earning greater market shares giving the efficient structure hypothesis (e.g., Demsetz 1973, Peltzman 1977).
 This hypothesis shows that the higher efficacy of financial intermediation has most advantageous knock-on possessions on loan rates.
-According to Jeon it is found that the higher bank concentration causes the growth of bank profitability, which supports the structure-conduct-performance hypothesis.
+According to Jeon and Miller (2005), comparing the data of US state-level during the period from 1976 up to 2000, it is found that the higher bank concentration causes the growth of bank profitability, which supports the structure-conduct-performance hypothesis.
 Another case on the United States has studied Tregenna (2009), using quarterly bank-level data from 1994 to 2005 on the total of 644 banks, discovers an encouraging and highly substantial connection amongst profitability and concentration as well.